jwa-lab/platform-docs/docs/tutorial/getting-started.md

 1. [Node.js](https://nodejs.org/en/) with [NPM](https://www.npmjs.com/), to install the platform
 1. [Docker](https://www.docker.com/), to run the platform
 1. An HTTP Client such as [Postman](https://www.postman.com/) or [curl](https://curl.se/) to make API calls.

+## Related documentation

+We suggest you to complete the tutorial first, but if you're eager to understand how items/instances are tokenized on the blockchain, you may read [the Tokenization documentation](/docs/tokenization/tokenization) first.
+The [Tezos documentation](/docs/tokenization/tezos) helps you locate your tokenized items and instances in Tezos.

 ## Install